Psychology graduate student funding

 As a graduate student within the Department of Psychology, you are guaranteed a set amount of internal funding which can be found in your offer of admission.
 However, if you are awarded an external scholarship (e.g. Canada Graduate Scholarships - Doctoral, etc.), the internal funding that you were offered is replaced by the external scholarship.
 Students cannot hold both types of funding in the same term.
 If this should happen, you will be required to pay back the internal funding.

 The Psychology Graduate Student Funding document is intended to help you understand how funding is applied and the different sources of funding you may receive during your time as a graduate student at the University of Waterloo.
 Please note that this document is meant to be a guideline and not an official funding document.
+The Graduate Student Funding Template 2020-2021 - Faculty of Arts document provides information on internal funding payments, and external scholarship and President's Graduate Scholarship (PGS) payments.
 Comprehensive information about the various sources of scholarships, awards, and other funding for graduate students is available on the Awards & Funding webpage maintained by Graduate Studies and Postdoctoral Affairs (GSPA).

 Those admitted who did not receive one of the external scholarships (or did not apply for them), but maintain a first-class (minimum of 80%) cumulative average and full-time enrolment (see Note 2 below for additional conditions), will typically receive the following minimum financial support packages, made up of a combination of support from the Department of Psychology and the University.